 At Avatar, once the rehab is complete, we then conduct aftercare sessions with our patients.
 Avatar’s medical professionals develop the most suitable and personalized aftercare plans based on patient’s unique needs that aid in combating meth abuse.

-Avatar Residential Detox Center accepts all major insurances such as Molina, BlueCross BlueShield, Aetna, CareFirst, Anthem Health, and more.
+Avatar Residential Detox Center accepts all most insurance plans such as Molina, BlueCross BlueShield, Aetna, CareFirst, Anthem Health, and more.
 You can easily verify your insurance coverage.
 You need not worry even if you don’t have insurance.

 Avatar also offers customized flexible self-pay options for all our treatments.
 For our patients who can not drive to the location, we provide door-to-door pickup and drop services.
 If our patients require hospitalization at Avatar, we also offer free pick up and drop off for the hospital visits.